Skip to main content

 Service Fairs

-An easy way to learn about all the ways you can make a difference in the community both as a student and as an alum is to attend our Community Service and Year of Service Fairs.
+An easy way to learn about how you can make a difference in the community, both as a student and as an alum, is to attend our Community Engagement and Year of Service Fairs.
 You will be able to meet staff from dozens of groups to learn about their work and how to get involved.

-Held each fall, this event brings non-profit organizations from across the region to campus to advertise service opportunities to our students.
-Stay tuned for student registration information.
+Held each year as part of Fall Welcome, this event brings 60+ nonprofit organizations from across the region to campus to advertise service opportunities to our new and returning students, as well as faculty and staff.

 Year of Service Fair

-Held in the fall semester, representatives from 25 organizations that offer post-graduate service opportunities will be on campus to advertise their programs.
+In November, representatives from 25 organizations offering postgraduate service opportunities will be on campus to advertise their programs.
 SLU juniors and seniors are especially invited to explore the possibility of doing one or two years of service after graduation, whether here in St. Louis, around the country or across the world.
 Each year, nearly 75 members of the graduating class go on to participate in at least one year of service.

 Billiken Teacher Corps